Illustration of different colours and shapes coming out of a person's head. © Recipes for Wellbeing

 • Donate to a cause

 Being grateful leads to increased optimism and joyfulness in your every day.
 It has also been known to decrease stress and relieve pain.
-You can practice gratitude by:
+You can practise gratitude by:

 • Keeping a gratitude journal with 1-5 things you are grateful for every day.